puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings.md

 `--debug` | Logs debug information. | none    | If not specified, Strings does not log debug information.
 `--markup FORMAT` | The markup format to use for docstring text | "markdown", "textile", "rdoc", "ruby", "text", "html", or "none"    | By default, Strings outputs HTML, if no `--format` is specified or Markdown if `--format markdown` is specified.
 `--help` | Displays help documentation for the command. | Markdown, JSON    | If not specified, Strings outputs HTML documentation.
-## Reference

 {:.section}
 ### Available Strings tags

-[NOTE: THIS NEEDS TO BE A TABLE, BUT MAYBE I CAN WAIT TILL IT'S IN DITA]
+[TODO: THIS NEEDS TO BE A TABLE, BUT MAYBE I CAN WAIT TILL IT'S IN DITA]

 * `@api`: Describes the resource as belonging to the private or public API.
 Specify as private, `# @api private`, to mark a module element, such as a class, as part of the private API.
 * `@example`: Shows an example snippet of code for an object.
 The first line is an optional title, and any subsequent lines are automatically formatted as a code snippet.
 Use for specific examples of a given component.
 One example tag per example.